guillermo-soria/stellarstayhotel/README.md

 - [2025-10-09] Health/Readiness endpoint now performs a real DB ping using Prisma ($queryRaw).
 Response includes `db` status ("healthy" or "unreachable").
 - Prisma client output changed to dist/generated/prisma for compatibility with compiled code.
 - If DB is unreachable, readiness status is "not_ready" and `checks.db` reflects the error.

+---

+## Reference Architecture RFC

+For a detailed explanation of the hexagonal architecture, see [docs/RFC-001-Architecture.md](docs/RFC-001-Architecture.md).

+The RFC covers:
+- Motivation and benefits of hexagonal architecture
+- Layer and port definitions (primary/secondary)
+- Example flows and diagrams
+- References to the Mermaid diagram (`hexagonal-architecture.mmd`)

+---